…. they were unschooled, ordinary men …. they had been with Jesus …. the crippled man healed standing with them – Acts

 In centuries past, … the West had a sizeable population of non-literate people, and a large portion of the population did not have a personal Bible.

 The truths of the Gospel was shared orally through hymns that people heard and sung.

-Similarly, … in the Bible, there are many Messianic prophecies embedded in the Psalms.
+Similarly, … in the Bible, … there are many Messianic prophecies and teachings embedded in the Psalms that the people sang.

 Music was also used in the early church for teaching, as Paul wrote: